Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 Follow the below steps to run experiments in Matlab.

 - Run the file OL_2cams_3targets_1horizons_10000TimeStamps_0.m to do the experiment.
-  Here, the file scenario_2cams_3targets_1horizons_10000TimeStamps_0.mat which includes the number of cameras and vessels, and their initial positions should be the input.
+  Here, the file scenario_2cams_3targets_1horizons_10000TimeStamps_0.mat which includes the number of cameras and vessels, their initial positions should be the input, as well as the vessel trajectories.

 - When the experiment is finished, the results will be stored in the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.